 It was at this point, Sartore began speaking to his goal of educating his audience on the importance of animal preservation.

-Page 2 of 3 - “We have to ensure the continuation of many of these animals,” he said.
+“We have to ensure the continuation of many of these animals,” he said.
 “They’re important to maintaining our ecosystem.”

 During a trip to Africa, he snapped photos of farmland butting up against wildlife reserves.